Possibly the Greatest Alchemist of All Time

 Possibly the Greatest Alchemist of All Time (いずれ最強の錬金術師？, Izure Saikyō no Renkinjutsu-shi?) is a Japanese light novel series written by Kogitsunemaru and illustrated by Hitogome.
-Originally published online since August 2017, AlphaPolis have published seventeen volumes of the series since February 2018.
-A manga adaptation illustrated by Tarō Sasakama began serialization online via AlphaPolis' manga website in August 2018 and has been collected in eight tankōbon volumes.
+Originally published online since August 2017, AlphaPolis have published eighteenth volumes of the series since February 2018.
+A manga adaptation illustrated by Tarō Sasakama began serialization online via AlphaPolis' manga website in August 2018 and has been collected in nine tankōbon volumes.
 The manga is published digitally in English through Alpha Manga.
 An anime television series adaptation produced by Studio Comet aired from January to March 2025.
 A second season has been announced.

 Plot

 Takumi Iruma is accidentally caught up in a summoning spell to gather heroes in the fantasy world of Mildgard.
 Since he cannot be returned to Earth, the goddess Nolyn compensates him with the power of alchemy.
 Takumi prefers to live a peaceful life, but his incredible powers start attracting attention.